DanialArab/Pandas/README.md

 In a normal distribution, used for many statistical assumptions, we expect that 68% of a data set’s values will be within 1 standard distribution of the mean, that 95% will be within two standard distributions, and 99.7 will be within three standard distributions.

-### Data types in Pandas

-Every series has a dtype attribute, and you can always read from that to know the type of data it contains.
-Every value in a series is of that type; unlike a Python list or tuple, you cannot have different types mixed together in a series.

-Normally, pandas guesses the dtype based on the data you pass it at creation:

-You can specify the type of data in a series by passing a value to the dtype parameter when you create a series like:

-      s = pd.Series ([1, 2, 3], dtype = np.float64)

-### astype ()

-What if you want to change the dtype of a series once you’ve already created it?
-You can’t set the dtype attribute; it’s read only.
-Instead, you will need to create a new series based on the existing one by invoking the astype method:

 ### Selecting values using mask/boolean index in pandas